Read

 Email header

-Ensure your header and overall email design stay true to your brand guidelines.
-In addition, you want your emails to be consistent with your other marketing materials and online presence.
+Ensure your header and overall email design adhere to your brand guidelines.
+You also want your B2B emails to be consistent with your other content marketing materials and online presence.

 Body copy